pulumi/infrastructure-as-code-workshop/labs/azure/csharp/03-aci/README.md

 In this lab, you will deploy a containerized application to an Azure Container Instances.

 > This lab assumes you have a project set up and configured to use Azure.
-If you don't yet, please complete labs [1](../01-iac/01-creating-a-new-project.md), [2](../01-iac/02-configuring-azure.md) and [3](../01-iac/03-provisioning-infrastructure.md) first.
+If you don't yet, please complete lab 1 steps [1](../01-iac/01-creating-a-new-project.md), [2](../01-iac/02-configuring-azure.md) and [3](../01-iac/03-provisioning-infrastructure.md) first.

 Start with a stack which defines a single resource: a Resource Group.